 Winch Use, Operation and Maintenance

 Prior to Use

-- Inspect rope or cable and replace if damaged. - Check mounting hardware for proper torque and tighten if necessary. - Gears, ratchet pivot point and shaft bushings must be kept lubricated with a thin film of oil or grease.
+- Inspect rope or cable and replace if damaged. - Check mounting hardware and tighten if necessary. - Gears, ratchet pivot point and shaft bushings must be kept lubricated with a thin film of oil or grease.